DevalPanchal/United_States_GDP_Visualisation/README.md

 # Data
 The data that was used for this project was obtained from: https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json

+# Demo
+Here is the codepen link for this project: https://codepen.io/devalpanchal2401/pen/yLaRjoJ

 # Challenge
 **User Story #1**: My chart should have a title with a corresponding `id="title"`.